nsawill/nsawill/README.md

-Hi, I am nsawill.
+# Hi, I am nsawill.
+---
 I script in Roblox Studio.
-I have over 4 years of experience.
-I started in 2019.
+I have over 4 years of experience scripting in roblox studio.
+I started building games in 2019.
 I am 15 years old.

 I focus on clear, functional game scripts.
 My work improves gameplay and user experience.
+---
 Here are some of my project videos:

-* Roblox obby mechanics and scripting [https://youtu.be/vnYzMcnzk5s](https://youtu.be/vnYzMcnzk5s)
-* Custom UI and inventory system demo [https://youtu.be/6xEH-R1TyLM](https://youtu.be/6xEH-R1TyLM)
-* Advanced game scripting example [https://youtu.be/pS6ndm49avQ](https://youtu.be/pS6ndm49avQ)
-* Multiplayer game features explained [https://youtu.be/EQtmypEndFs](https://youtu.be/EQtmypEndFs)
-* Unique game mode script demo [https://youtu.be/c\_7TKQWT57M](https://youtu.be/c_7TKQWT57M)
+* Custom horror character system with unique skills, skins, adaptive music and more [https://youtu.be/vnYzMcnzk5s](https://youtu.be/vnYzMcnzk5s)
+* Custom camera functionality to allow camera to see through objects that block view of character + voxel based procedural generation
+  [https://youtu.be/6xEH-R1TyLM](https://youtu.be/6xEH-R1TyLM)
+* Advanced movement system that involves wall jumping, sliding with controls, sprinting, hanging onto ledges, climbing up ledges, stamina drain and custom falling
+  [https://youtu.be/pS6ndm49avQ](https://youtu.be/pS6ndm49avQ)
+* Procedural cave generation using Roblox's terrain system with custom materials depending on where the cave is at + custom structure spawning
+  [https://youtu.be/EQtmypEndFs](https://youtu.be/EQtmypEndFs)
+* Advanced AI Pathfinding system with very performant code that allows me to simulate hundreds of AIs at once.
+  [https://youtu.be/c\_7TKQWT57M](https://youtu.be/c_7TKQWT57M)
+---
 Skills:

-* Lua scripting for Roblox Studio
+* Clean, consistent and modular code
 * UI scripting
-* Multiplayer logic
+* Performance tracking + code optimization
-* Data persistence
+* Back-end
+---
 Tools:

 * Roblox Studio
 * Git and GitHub
 * Rojo and Knit

-Contact me to discuss Roblox development or collaboration via discord with the username nsawill.
+Contact me to discuss Roblox development or collaboration via discord with the username **nsawill**.